Trout are among the most popular sport fish in America, especially areas with cooler weather.

 But it doesn’t have to be that complex to get into the sport.

-Start with a decent-quality fly rod and reel (Editor’s note: cheap models usually lead to frustration) that are well-suited to trout fishing and give it a try, preferably somewhere where the fish aren’t too finicky for your first trips.
+Start your fly fishing success with a decent-quality rod and reel (Editor’s note: cheap models usually lead to frustration) that are well-suited to trout fishing and give it a try, preferably somewhere where the fish aren’t too finicky for your first trips.

 You’ll need a couple types of fly line, some tippets and selection of a half dozen or so locally popular flies.
 Think about both wet (sinking) and dry (floating) patterns and lines.